2026

 Hiring

-Hiring Collaborative Tribal Partnerships Fellow!
+[Closed] Hiring Collaborative Tribal Partnerships Intern!

 Puget Sound Climate Preparedness Collaborative

-The Collaborative is seeking qualified candidates for the Tribal Partnerships Fellow position, based in the King County Department of Natural Resources and Parks (DNRP).
+The Collaborative is seeking qualified candidates for the Tribal Partnerships Intern position, based in the King County Department of Natural Resources and Parks (DNRP).
 Find full details and apply for the position here by July 7th.

 About the Position

-The Tribal Partnerships Fellow position is based in the King County Department of Natural Resources and Parks Director’s Office and is a member of the County’s Climate Preparedness Team.
+The Tribal Partnerships Intern position is based in the King County Department of Natural Resources and Parks Director’s Office and is a member of the County’s Climate Preparedness Team.
 The Climate Preparedness Team works across agency, jurisdictional, and subject matter boundaries to reduce climate impacts and increase community and organizational resilience.
 In addition to running the Collaborative, the team is actively working on issues related sea level rise, wildfire risk reduction, extreme heat mitigation, flooding, and integrating climate change into county policies and practices.